Dr. Julie H. Sullivan

 Sullivan is an innovative academic leader with a purpose.
 She is passionate about learning and scholarship grounded in the needs of an ever-changing and more complex world.
 She is a champion for social innovation and has been a leader in the Ashoka Changemaker movement.
 She also is known for her commitments to globalization and intercultural understanding.

 Sullivan shares her education, financial, and business strategy expertise with public and private companies, as well as non-profit organizations.
-She currently is a board member of PICO Holdings, SI Group Inc., SI Group – India, Loyola University Chicago, Greater Twin Cities United Way, and Minnesota Campus Compact.
-She also is a member of the Minnesota Business Partnership, National Association of Corporate Directors, Minnesota Women’s Economic Roundtable, and Minnesota Advisory Council of the U.S. Global Leadership Coalition.
+She currently is a board member of SI Group Inc., SI Group – India, Loyola University Chicago and Greater Twin Cities United Way.
+She also is a member of the Minnesota Business Partnership, National Association of Corporate Directors and Minnesota Women’s Economic Roundtable.

 A native of Florida, Sullivan has three degrees from the University of Florida, including a Ph.D. in business.